 Bristol is only an hour from home but most of our previous visits have been to two of its outlying attractions, the airport and IKEA.
 Our recent two night trip allowed us to discover the city at leisure, without the distraction of missed flights or Swedish meatballs!

-There’s plenty to keep younger children occupied in Bristol, from At-Bristol to SS Great Britain, but what did we do with a teen and a tween in tow?
+There’s plenty to keep younger children occupied in the city, from At-Bristol to SS Great Britain, but what’s there to do for older children in Bristol?

 Ferry boat trip

 Faced with a longish walk from Bristol Temple Meads railway station to our accommodation I thought a ferry trip into the centre might head off some of the grumbles.